-Theme conveners: Dr Attracta Lafferty (University College Dublin) and Dr Kate Hamblin (University of Sheffield).
+Theme convener: Dr Attracta Lafferty (University College Dublin).

 Care at home, to support independent living and ageing in place, is a growing challenge around the world.
 In some systems unmet need is increasing, with public funding stretched to breaking point, increasing reliance on private provision, home care staff hard to recruit and carers under pressure.
 Industry experts and governments hail technological innovation as an important and sustainable way of addressing these challenges.